-In 2017, 3D TVs are all but gone.
-In fact, the only 3D TV we've reviewed this year is a 2016 model.
+In 2019, 3D TVs are all but gone.
+In fact, the last 3D TV we reviewed was a 2016 model.
 While it was often touted as a major paradigm shift in televisions a few years ago, it has been abandoned completely now.
 No TV released this year in the United States had 3D, and the models available in the rest of the world can be counted on the fingers of one hand.
 4k Blu-rays do not even support 3D.

 A 3D TV uses either active or passive 3D.
 Most people prefer passive 3D over active 3D, even though the resolution is cut by half, because the glasses are cheaper and there is less crosstalk.